kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 ## Creating the default example

-Each of the ``.\examples`` folder of the module are run as part of the end to end tests during the the pull request workflow.
+Each of the subfolders inside ``.\examples`` contain a test that is run as part of the end-to-end tests during the the pull request workflow.

 AVM modules start with a "default" example - the purpose of this is to test the module in its simplest form with the minimum number of parameters.

-### Updates to the default example
+### Update the default example

-In the default example, you may need to modify the resource group logic if you have policy that restricts where you can deploy locations:
+In the default example, you may need to modify the resource group logic if you have policy that restricts where you can deploy resources:

 ```terraform
 resource "azurerm_resource_group" "this" {